-If you’re someone that wants to have spinach lasagna on Wednesday, and spinach isn’t available or in season that week, will you be upset that you have to go elsewhere to supplement your CSA box contents?
+If you’re someone who wants to have spinach lasagna on Wednesday, and spinach isn’t available or in season that week, will you be upset that you have to go elsewhere to supplement your CSA box contents?

 If so, then you may be better off buying from the grocery store or farmer’s market retail stands.